george-hawkins/basic-gfm-jekyll/README.md

 ## Final notes

 The page `redcarpet-extensions.md` is mainly intended as an example of making `.md` content available via github.io but it does also explain the various options you can specify in `_config.yml` that control how Redcarpet works.

+You can use Liquid markup in your pages served via github.io however this markup is not processed when the same `.md` is viewed on github.com.
+For an example see how the Liquid tag `raw` is not processed when you look at the "[hover anchors](https://github.com/george-hawkins/basic-gfm-jekyll/blob/gh-pages/redcarpet-extensions.md#hover-anchors)" section of `redcarpet-extensions.md` on github.com but is consumed when you look at the same [section on github.io](https://george-hawkins.github.io/basic-gfm-jekyll/redcarpet-extensions.html#hover-anchors).